 There is growing use of tools to identify patients who may benefit from early palliative care.
-The "surprise question" and the simple checklist described by Hudson et al is a good place to start.
+The "surprise question" and the simple checklist described by Hudson et al19 is a good place to start.
 Certain patient groups, such as those undergoing regular paracentesis, those with HCC and those referred for transplant have an obvious need.

-The (mis)perception that chronic liver disease is a special case especially when facing issues regarding pain relief or sedation in the presence of liver failure.
-Recent questionnaire-based studies of physicians in primary, secondary and tertiary care in the UK have emphasised a perceived lack of the requisite skills and training to deal with the palliative needs of advanced liver disease, with an acknowledgement that delivery of such care is inadequate.
+The (mis)perception that chronic liver disease is a special case

+For many, managing liver disease is considered a challenge because of the complex multi-system nature of the disease, especially in the later stages and hence specialist input is recommended.
+Less experienced medical and nursing staff may be less confident about interventions or prescriptions, especially when facing issues regarding pain relief or sedation in the presence of liver failure.
+Recent questionnaire-based studies of physicians in primary, secondary and tertiary care in the UK have emphasised a perceived lack of the requisite skills and training to deal with the palliative needs of advanced liver disease, with an acknowledgement that delivery of such care is inadequate20.